-In limited circumstances partial performance of an oral contract will defeat a statue of frauds defense.
+In limited circumstances, partial performance of an oral contract will defeat a statute of frauds defense.
 Generally, a partial performance avoidance is appropriate in the case of land/property transactions.

 The rule that the rendition of services by the promisee in consideration of the promisor’s oral pledge to convey an interest in land is ordinarily treated as equivalent to payment of the consideration of the contract, and, while this is not in itself sufficient part performance, the rendition of services together with possession of the property to which the contract relates is a sufficient part performance to take the contract out of the statute.
 58 C.J.
 1020; 101 A.L.R.
 1095; Holmes v.
 Caden, 57 Vt.
 111; Denlar v.
 Hile, 123 Ind.
 68, 24 N.E.
 170; Winfield v.
 Bowen, 65 N.J.Eq.
 636, 56 A. 728; Ayres v.
 Short, 142 Mich.
 501, 105 N.W.
 1115.